floksfork/akka-remote-sample/README.md

 # akka-remote-sample
-A small project of akka remote usage
+This is a small project to get familiar with akka remote.
+A little bit later _How to Run_ will be written.